appium/appium/docs/en/about-appium/getting-started.md

+Note that this documentation explains about Appium 1.x.
+Please refer to [the README in the Appium repository](https://github.com/appium/appium) or [Appium 2.0 documentation](https://appium.github.io/appium) about Appium 2.0.

 ## Getting Started

 This doc will get you up and running with a simple Appium 1.x test and introduce you to some basic Appium ideas.
 For a more comprehensive introduction to Appium concepts, please check out the [conceptual introduction](/docs/en/about-appium/intro.md).

-Note that this documentation explains about Appium 1.x.
-Please refer to [the README in the Appium repository](https://github.com/appium/appium) about upcoming Appium 2.0.

 ### Installing Appium